Bird of Paradise

 BIRD OF PARADISE

-In Bird of Paradise we’re balancing while binding and this can be quite an undertaking.
-This means that the preparation for this posture requires shoulder mobility, hip mobility and a tremendous amount of strength.
+In Bird of Paradise, we’re balancing while binding, which can be quite an undertaking.
+Preparation for this posture requires shoulder mobility, hip mobility, and a tremendous amount of strength.
 What we also need to be cognizant of is how we are slowly building it from the ground up.
-It’s more than just going slowly, it’s very much about the techniques we implement from the feet all the way up into the hips and shoulders for safe execution.
+Beyond going slowly, it’s very much about the techniques we implement for safe execution, from the feet all the way up into the hips and shoulders.Â

 Another integral part of our yoga practice is the embodiment of vairagya.
-As much as we place effort and consistency into the techniques as we move towards Bird of Paradise, we must still remain laser focused on the detachment of the results.
+As much as we place effort and consistency into the techniques as we move towards Bird of Paradise, we must still remain laser focused on the detachment from the results.
 It’s the process and journey of learning that teaches us the most.
 Let’s explore the technique process Matt teaches to nurture our practice as a whole.

 CHROMATIC GLOBAL TRAINING